Spaaza/php-spaaza-api/README.md

 # Spaaza PHP Client #

-PHP Client for Spaaza API
+PHP Client to facilitate connection to the Spaaza API

 Example: